Last Updated on December 10, 2022

 Heartworm prevention (around $10 per month) and flea and tick prevention (around $20 per month) should also go into your expense calculation.

-What’s the Differences Between Cheap and Expensive Bulldogs?
+What are the Differences Between Cheap and Expensive Bulldogs?

 Unless you are looking for a Bulldog puppy from champion parents or with a rare color/pattern, the only difference between cheap and expensive Bulldogs is the dog’s health.